Yoga Nidra: The Ayurvedic Sleep Meditation Guide

 Research on Yoga Nidra has shown promising results:

-- Sleep quality: Improvements in both sleep onset and sleep depth
+- Sleep quality: Improvements in both sleep onset and sleep depth, as documented in a 2020 study

 - Anxiety: Reductions in generalised anxiety symptoms